YoloNomy/YoloNomy.github.io/_thermo/statistical/entropy.md

 There are usually two lines of thought in order to justify the effectiveness of this approach:

 - **The subjective approach**: when approaching a problem in statistical physics, we should try to infer the probability of the microstates $p_i$ by considering only what is known about the system.
 Maximizing the entropy gives us the most agnostic way to do so, without introducing any biais.
 We thus make the most honest possible thinking: maximizing our uncertainty, considering only what we know for certain.
 The additional constraints are then additional informations we must account for.
+It is commonly considered that such an approach -- proposed and largely discussed by the physicist E.T.
+James -- is justified at least for the study of system in [thermal equilibrium](../../thermo/equilibrium), which we will discuss extensively in this class.
 - **The objective approach**: in a system, the particles can be re-arranged in a very large number of ways.
 Statistically, nature will almost always occupy the state with the largest number of possible microstate, hence it will sponteneously evolve towards the larger value of $S$.
 The additional constraints are physical constraints forced upon the system, limiting the possible available configurations.

 These two points are in fact complementary and do not contradict one another.
 The first one justifies the methodology we will use to study systems, the seconds tells us about how systems evolve, why they are generally found in larger entropy states and is more linked to dynamical considerations.
 We will come back to all of this again and again in the class.
 For now, it might be preferable to bear in mind the (maybe less appealing) subjective approach, especially for the next classes.
 We will gradually understand why and how the objective approach is sensible and how it connects with the first.